Old Friends are the best of friends.

 “Age-difference relationships are quite unlike that because you occupy different spheres of existence.
 But perhaps they’re all the more valuable for those polarities.

 “Older people not only have the benefit of experience, they’re also less afraid of the opinions of others — so are more likely to say what they think.
 Their view often throws something unexpected into the mix.”

 Older friends teach you valuable lessons.
+They often provide real friendships.
 But do you know what’s the greatest thing they teach?

 They teach you that life is going to work out.

 Because you’ve seen that they’ve gone through it.
 They’re proof that you can do this!

 5. Old friends from work

 Not everyone at work is nice or someone you can click with.
 Politics and work culture often lead to awkwardness or even conflict.

 However, you’re bound to meet one or two colleagues that just “get” you.
 And if you spend the daily 9 to 5 grind with them, they’re likely in your life a lot.